 Why is forestry so tax efficient?

-There is no income tax when selling timber and no capital gains tax on the increase in value of timber.
+There is no income tax when selling timber and no Capital Gains Tax (CGT) on the increase in value of timber.
 The increase in the value of land is subject to CGT.
 A commercial forest will also qualify for Business Property Relief (BPR), which provides 100% relief from inheritance tax (IHT), after two years of ownership.

 When does the two year qualifying period for receiving 100% relief from IHT begin?

 The two year qualifying period for BPR commences when the trade starts, i.e. from the purchase of a property or acquisition of shares in a fund.

 What are the main markets for timber?

 Forest owners benefit from diverse markets.
 There are seven main markets: construction, packaging, pallets, fencing, panel board, paper and biomass for energy and heat – this last market has led to new competition for the least valuable part of the tree and therefore increased the value of the whole tree to timber purchasers.
-The grower is not dependent on one market to sell timber to.
+The forest owner is not dependent on one market to sell timber to.